Testicular Cancer: Which Treatment Should I Have for Stage I Nonseminoma Testicular Cancer After My Surgery?

 - It can be hard to follow the long and intense schedule of checkups and tests that are required with surveillance.

-- The cancer may be more likely to come back with surveillance.
+- The cancer is more likely to come back with surveillance.

 - The chemotherapy drug is usually injected into a vein in your hand or arm.
 This method is called an IV.

-- You have treatments for about 3 months.
+- You will have treatments over the course of 3 months.

-- More than 95 out of 100 men who have chemo are cured.1 This means that chemo doesn't cure the cancer in fewer than 5 out of 100 men.
+- More than 99 out of 100 men who have chemo are cured.1

 - Side effects of chemotherapy can include nausea and vomiting, hair loss, mouth sores, and diarrhea.